Vamsi1392/Module-4/Exception Handling: Avoiding Index Errors.md

-# Exception Handling in Python: Avoiding Index Errors
+# EX 4d: Exception Handling in Python: Avoiding Index Errors

 ## 🎯 Aim
 To write a Python program that handles an **IndexError** when trying to access an element beyond the available range of a list.